 Using styles in Microsoft Word offers several benefits that can greatly enhance your efficiency and presentation of your documents:

-- Automatic Table of Contents: Applying heading styles enables you to generate a table of contents instantly, which updates automatically as your document evolves.
+Automatic Table of Contents: Applying heading styles enables you to generate a table of contents instantly, which updates automatically as your document evolves.
+Learn how in our guide on how to create a table of contents in Microsoft Word.

 Direct Formatting vs Styles